 USC’s Leadership Style Self-Assessment

 Once you have a handle on who you are, then it’s a matter of discerning what type of leader you are.
 This test will help you determine what kind of leader you think you are.
-Because, let’s face it, most people have a distorted view of who they are.
+Because let’s face it, most people have a distorted view of who they are.
 This is going to bleed into your perception of your leadership qualities, too.

 How you might see yourself can be in opposition to how your team sees you, which is going to cause problems.
 Therefore, a leadership inventory will give you an impartial view of your strengths and weaknesses as a leader.
-With this knowledge, you can take definite steps towards improving your management style.
+With this knowledge, you can take definite steps toward improving your management style.

 No leadership theory is better than another.
 From a transformational leader to a servant leader or a front-line, postmodern, contrarian or metamodern leader, the types are nearly as varied as the people who take leadership positions.
 But each has its own unique impact on your performance, as all have their strengths and weakness.
 Find out which one suits you by taking this free quiz from the University of South California.